shoui520/shoui520.github.io/docs/routine.md

 - 3+ hours of your free time per day available for Japanese.
 - a computer (sorry phone users)

-It has been years since I was a beginner at Japanese, but recently I have tried learning other languages, so my memories of what it was like being a beginner came back to me.
-I tried my best to make this study guide as approachable as possible.

 ## Day 1

 ### Stage: Starting kana stage